MadStats/reflections-on-presentations-AliceAlicia/README.md

 What were aspects of the presentations for which you had concerns or questions:
+If there exists colinearity in the model?

 ----------------------------------------------------------------------------------------------------------------

 Title of presentation: NBA analysis

 What were aspects of the presentation that you liked:
-1.Detailed explanation about the missing value treatment 2.Pretty satisfied with the explanation for the strange line in the residual plot~
+Great visualization and interesting topic.

-What were aspects of the presentations for which you had concerns or questions:
+What were aspects of the presentations for which you had concerns or questions: For a non-player it's not easy to understand some of your variables and their relationship with the response.